 The PyDev plugin for Eclipse allows you to deploy your app from your workspace.

-Use the Google Cloud Platform Console to setup your Google Cloud Platform project:
+Use the Google Cloud Console to setup your Google Cloud project:

-Either select or create a GCP project and ensure that it includes an App Engine application:
+Either select or create a Google Cloud project and ensure that it includes an App Engine application:

 The Dashboard opens if an App Engine application already exists in your project.
 Otherwise, you are prompted to choose the region where you want your App Engine application located.

 Tip: Your project's ID becomes part of your app's URL, for example,

 applicationelement to your Google Cloud project ID.